Woody Guthrie: New York City

 In November 1941, Seeger introduced Guthrie to his friend the poet Charles Olson, then a junior editor at the fledgling magazine Common Ground.
 The meeting led to Guthrie writing the article "Ear Players" in the Spring 1942 issue of the magazine.
 The article marked Guthrie's debut as a published writer in the mainstream media.

 In September 1940, Guthrie was invited by the Model Tobacco Company to host their radio program Pipe Smoking Time.
 Guthrie was paid $180 a week, an impressive salary in 1940.
 He was finally making enough money to send regular payments back to Mary.
 He also brought her and the children to New York, where the family lived briefly in an apartment on Central Park West.
 The reunion represented Woody's desire to be a better father and husband.
 He said, "I have to set [sic] real hard to think of being a dad."
 Guthrie quit after the seventh broadcast, claiming he had begun to feel the show was too restrictive when he was told what to sing.
 Disgruntled with New York, Guthrie packed up Mary and his children in a new car and headed west to California.

 Choreographer Sophie Maslow developed Folksay as an elaborate mix of modern dance and ballet, which combined folk songs by Woody Guthrie with text from Carl Sandburg's 1936 book-length poem The People, Yes.
 The premiere took place in March 1942 at the Humphrey-Weidman Studio Theatre in New York City.
 Guthrie provided live music for the performance, which featured Maslow and her New Dance Group.
-Two-and-a-half years later, Maslow brought Folksay to early television under the direction of Leo Hurwitz.
+Two and a half years later, Maslow brought Folksay to early television under the direction of Leo Hurwitz.
 The same group performed the ballet live in front of CBS TV cameras.
 The 30-minute broadcast aired on WCBW, the pioneer CBS television station in New York City (now WCBS-TV), from 8:15–8:45 pm ET on November 24, 1944.
 Featured were Maslow and the New Dance Group, which included among others Jane Dudley, Pearl Primus, and William Bales.
-Woody Guthrie and fellow folksinger Tony Kraber played guitar, sang songs, and read text from The People, Yes.
+Woody Guthrie and fellow folk singer Tony Kraber played guitar, sang songs, and read text from The People, Yes.
 The program received positive reviews and was performed on television over WCBW a second time in early 1945.